mathew-kurian/FacebookMessengerBot.js/README.md

   // Hide the typing indicator. to is a sender id. await Bot.stopTyping(to);

   // Show or hide the typing indicator. to is a sender id. showTypingIndicator is a boolean.
-True show the indicator, false hides it. await Bot.setTyping(to, showTypingIndicator);
+True shows the indicator, false hides it. await Bot.setTyping(to, showTypingIndicator);

-  // generic senderAction function, can be used to set all options. await Bot.senderAction(to, 'typing_on');
+  // generic senderAction function, can be used to set all options. await Bot.senderAction(to, 'mark_read');
 })();

 ```